Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 ### Notes and Impressions

-This part is quite fun and very different than what you would expect from a standard dungeon fantasy adventure.
-Even in a condensed approach I'd recommend keeping it.
+This part is very different than what you would expect from a standard dungeon fantasy adventure.
+It can be really fun for PCs who like role-playing, so even in a condensed approach I'd recommend keeping it.

 The downside when using GURPS is that if your PCs are overly focused on dungeon delving they might not have the skills necessary to cause a good impression